John L. Bell

 John Lamberton Bell (born 1949) is a Scottish hymn-writer and Church of Scotland minister.
 He is a member of the Iona Community, a broadcaster, and former student activist.
 He works throughout the world, lecturing in theological colleges in the UK, Canada and the United States, but is primarily concerned with the renewal of congregational worship at the grass roots level.

 Student activism

 Bell studied at the University of Glasgow where in 1974 he was elected President of the Students' Representative Council.
 His election represented a significant development as it was the start of a few years' control by the left wing of the SRC.
-Bell was quite open about his Christian religious beliefs, wearing a wooden cross-shaped pendant.
+Bell was quite open about his Christian religious beliefs, wearing a wooden pectoral cross.

 In 1977 he was elected Rector of the University of Glasgow, while he was still a student.
 This was part of a trend for student rectors in Scotland at that time (which included Gordon Brown at the University of Edinburgh) but the rules were later changed to prevent students from standing for this post.